fredlemieux/nextjs-evently/README.md

 - **Clerk:** Clerk provides a set of hooks and helpers that you can use to access the active session and user data in the application.
 - **MongoDB:** NoSQL database for data storage
+- **Docker:** For the development environment, but feel free to just run the app locally too

 ## TODOS